Walking frames are often used by the elderly or disabled to provide extra support when walking.

 These walkers are much less manoeuvrable than the other designs but provide more support.

+These are also known as tri-walkers.
 One can use this style of walker both inside and outside the home.
 It is most suited to those who may need added support when outside or when covering longer distances.

 Three-wheeled walkers are less stable than the four-wheeled variety but many users prefer them as they offer greater manoeuvrability than the four-wheeled versions and take up less room when folded.
 These walkers generally feature brakes.